isjakewong/isjakewong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an incoming PhD student of Computer Science at Cornell University.
-I recently obtained my master's degrees in Biomedical Engineering at Johns Hopkins University and Electronic Engineering at Tsinghua University.
+I am a PhD student of Computer Science at Cornell University.
+Previously, I obtained my masters' degrees in Biomedical Engineering at Johns Hopkins University and Electronic Engineering at Tsinghua University.
 My current research interest lies in machine learning for computational biomedicine.

 I am open to collaboration! 😃